Category Archives: British Royals

 Banastre Tarleton, portrait by Sir Joshua Reynolds. source: Wikipedia

 Mary Robinson, by now living separately from her husband, had several more affairs, including a long-term liaison with Banastre Tarleton, a distinguished soldier.
 She became mysteriously ill in 1783, and although she recovered, she was left partially paralyzed and frail.
-She turned her attention back to her writing – publishing several books of poetry, eight novels, three plays, and her memoirs.
+She turned her attention back to her writing, publishing several books of poetry, eight novels, three plays, and her memoirs.
 She became a champion of women’s rights and an outspoken supporter of the French Revolution.

-Despite her financial settlements with the Crown, Mary Robinson died in relative poverty in Englefield Green, Surrey, England on December 26, 1800 at just 44 years old.
+Despite her financial settlements with the Crown, Mary Robinson died in relative poverty in Englefield Green, Surrey, England on December 26, 1800, at just 44 years old.
 She was buried at St. Peter and St. Andrew Churchyard in Windsor, Berkshire, England.
 Her estranged husband was granted administration of her estate, and Mary had instructed her daughter to publish the rest of her works after her death.
-And although her brief affair with the Prince of Wales was long in the past, she left a request upon her death that a lock of her hair be cut off and sent to the Prince.
+Although her brief affair with the Prince of Wales was long in the past, she left a request upon her death that a lock of her hair be cut off and sent to the Prince.
 It is said that upon the future King George IV’s death in 1830, he requested that a lock of hair be buried with him.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.